About

 • butter – unsalted, vegan butter or conventional butter is best, but coconut oil works too.

-• vanilla extract – for a hint of flavor in the frosting
+• vanilla extract – for a hint of flavor in the frosting.

-Making the Dough
+Make the Dough

 If the mixture did not get foamy, your yeast is not active.
 So make sure you’re not pulling old yeast packets out from months and months ago – check the dates.